 In 2014 VT-10 continues to operate under the Undergraduate Military Flight Officer (UMFO) syllabus, providing Primary and Intermediate flight training to Navy, Marine Corps, Saudi Arabian, Norwegian, German, and Singaporean students.
 To this date, VT-10 provides the sole primary training for USN, USMC, and International Student Naval Flight Officers (SNFOs) through the T-6A Naval Flight Officer Training Syllabi (NFOTS) for integration into numerous fleet platforms.

-VT-10 was awarded the SECNAV Safety Excellence, CNO Safety "S", and CNATRA Training Excellence Awards for CY 2014, 2016 and 2017, and 2018.
+VT-10 was awarded the Secretary of the Navy FY 2017 Safety Excellence Award for aviation as well as the CNO Safety "S", and CNATRA Training Excellence Awards for CY 2014, 2016, 2017, and 2018.
 VT-10 has and will continue to aggressively meet the challenges of a changing training environment and continues to proudly serve as the "NFO Gateway to the Fleet."